tamm-cci/tamm-cci.github.io/sphinx-doc/group/index.rst

   * Extensive training material, both on using Hawk and HPC in general, are provided by `ARCCA <https://arcca.github.io/>`_.
 For training on the SLURM queue, checkout also `this page <https://researchcomputing.princeton.edu/support/knowledge-base/slurm>`_.

-* `Isambard <https://gw4-isambard.github.io/docs/>`_ : The Tier-2 facility accessed through the GW4 consortium.
+* `Isambard <https://gw4-isambard.github.io/docs/>`_ and `Isambard3 <https://docs.isambard.ac.uk/>`_: The Tier-2 facilities accessed through the GW4 consortium.

 .. note::
-  * You need to login to the `XC50 sub-cluster <https://gw4-isambard.github.io/docs/user-guide/connecting.html#xci-marvell-thunder-x2>`_  to run calculations.
-Software and example job scripts are available at `/home/ca-alogsdail`
+  * For Isambard, you need to login to the `XC50 sub-cluster <https://gw4-isambard.github.io/docs/user-guide/connecting.html#xci-marvell-thunder-x2>`_  to run calculations.
+Software and example job scripts are available at `/home/ca-alogsdail`.

+  * For Isambard3, access is via invitation, rather than registration.
+Please speak with Andy if you'd like an account.
+Software and example job scripts are available at `/projects/c5b` (which is defined as the environment variable `$PROJECTDIR`).

 * `Young <https://www.rc.ucl.ac.uk/docs/Clusters/Young/>`_ and `ARCHER2 <https://www.archer2.ac.uk/>`_ : Our access is managed through the `Materials Chemistry Consortium <https://www.ucl.ac.uk/klmc/mcc/>`_, with proposal deadlines every 6 months.
 If you are applying for compute time, please review the group's `best practice guide and example applications <#best-practice-proposals>`_.
 All previously submitted applications are also listed on the MCC webpages.